Skip to content

 1. Proper Equipment Training is Non-Negotiable

-The Liverpool incident underscores that workplace safety training must be thorough, regular, and documented.
+The Liverpool incident underscores that workplace safety training must be thorough, regular and documented.
 Employees operating potentially dangerous equipment like vehicle lifts need comprehensive training on:

 • Correct operating procedures